 Safari is simple but stable, and its speed and simplicity make it fun to use.
 Like other modern browsers, it is capable of blocking popup advertisements and it supports "tabbed" browsing that allows you to neatly organize multiple open pages in a single browser window.
 Apple has created a page of useful AppleScripts that demonstrate the care that Apple is putting into this browser's design.
-Of significant note is the fact that Safari's rendering of complex JavaScript is quite a bit speedier than any other Mac browser has ever been able to achieve.

 See the development group's weblog for more information.